-This year the children are preparing to participate in the FIRST ® LEGO® League, a global science and technology challenge.
+In the previous years the children were preparing to participate in the FIRST ® LEGO® League, a global science and technology challenge.
 The challenge invites kids from all around to undertake LEGO building and programming projects to demonstrate their ingenuity.
 Competitions are held regionally, and top teams can then compete at international level.
 The challenge is designed to encourage young people to take an interest in real-world issues and develop problem-solving skills.

 There are three parts to it:

 - the Robot Game,

 - the Project, and

 The project is based around Robotics and LEGO.
 It is a structured program with mentor-lead activities.
 Teams are to operate under and asked to demonstrate the FIRST signature set of Core Values: celebrating.

 If you would like more information please get in touch.